jimfok/stock_indicator/Docs/Usage.md

 Developers may call
 `daily_job.find_history_signal("2024-01-10", "dollar_volume>1", "ema_sma_cross", "ema_sma_cross", 1.0)`
 to compute the same values from Python code.
+Passing ``None`` as the first argument evaluates the most recent trading day.
 The function returns the entry and exit signal lists along with the budget information when available, rather than reading log files.

 To refresh data for the symbols listed in `symbols_daily_job.txt` and compute today's signals, use `find_latest_signal`.
-It accepts the same argument forms as `find_history_signal`:
+The command delegates to `daily_job.find_history_signal(None, ...)` and accepts the same argument forms as `find_history_signal`:

 ```
 find_latest_signal DOLLAR_VOLUME_FILTER BUY_STRATEGY SELL_STRATEGY STOP_LOSS